 Scholarly Commons Citation

 Sale, Hillary A. and Thompson, Robert B., "Market Intermediation, Publicness, and Securities Class Actions" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1526.
+1526.